The founding "ANGEL," Joyce Piner-Trimble

 -A positive experience to all families.

 -Business retention and expansion.

 -Engagement in a partnerships with non-profit organizations such as Give The Kids The World, Ronald McDonald House, Shriner's, Special Olympics, Goodwill, Make a Wish Foundation, BASE Camp Children's Cancer Foundation, Department of Veteran Affairs, Habitat For Humanity, Vitas Health Care, Victory In The Family Ministries, Inc in Detroit, MI and other like-minded organizations who share the same values.

 -Seek to maintain the highest standards of quality, cleanliness , honesty, integrity, appearance, and services.
 To promote, protect and enhance the public image while creating a reputation worthy in the eye of God.

 -We will increase independence, access and equal rights for everyone through the empowerment of people with disabilities.

--Provide the required and optional training programs in various departments to maintain the highest level of understanding & knowledge.
+-Provide transportation and required optional training programs in various departments to maintain the highest level of understanding & knowledge.

 -Provide access to reservation services.
 Make sure we are in compliance with material and obligations under all licenses.

 -Advertise, promote, publicize, continue market research, sales and market support, other sales, and marketing programs.
 Any relative activities, reservations by word of mouth, using radio, internet, social media, flyers and telecommunications.